 - Locate the most recent version of the macro-enabled SLD Submittal Form (available on the SWQB SOP website). - Insert the correct survey name and year, user code for the survey (listed in the "lists" tab) and the collectors contact information as well as the date and approximate time of laboratory submittal. - Make sure that all chemical sampling event data sheets for the sampling run are complete and published. - In the SLD Submittal form instructions tab select "Select Files" and navigate to the project folder containing the published final drafts of the chemical sampling (Stream/River Field Data Form).
 Select all applicable chemical sampling events and flow events for upload. - In the SLD Submittal form instructions tab select "create submittals."
 The resulting submittals in the chemical suite tabs are the forms that are submitted to SLD when chemical samples are delivered for analysis.
-Each chemical suite sheet should contain the sample RID and a corresponding barcode (requires special computer software listed on the instructions tab), the collection date and time, the conductivity, and all appropriate header information. - After sample RIDs are confirmed and successfully submitted to the laboratory for analysis, proceed with the chemical sampling event data upload in SQUID.
+Each chemical suite sheet should contain the sample RID and a corresponding barcode (requires special computer software listed on the instructions tab), the collection date and time, the conductivity, and all appropriate header information. - After sample RIDs are confirmed and successfully submitted to the laboratory for analysis, proceed with the chemical sampling event data upload in SQUID. - Ensure that all data is complete and create a .xlsx file from the combined data tab in the SLD Submittal form. - In SQUID, select the "data management" tab at the upper left corner of the database, and select "imports" from the drop-down menu.
+In the "imports" sub-menu select "sampling event data." - The Import Sampling Event Data page should open.
+Select the applicable project from the project field menu, and then select "choose file."
+Navigate to the .csv version of the sampling event data and then select "open."
+In SQUID, select "upload file." - Ensure that there are no invalid records found with error messages.
+Error messages will appear as a red exclamation point in the "valid" column along with the message "X invalid records found."
+Correct errors if invalid records are found.
+Once there are no invalid records, select "import all valid records."
+A notification that upload was successful should appear.
+Most common error occurs if column AU

-Title: Chemical Sampling in Lotic Environments No: SOP 8.2 Page 19 of 21 Revision 7 Effective Date: 4/19/2024 Next Revision Date 4/19/2026
+Title: Chemical Sampling in Lotic Environments No: SOP 8.2 Page 20 of 22 Revision 8 Effective Date: 4/11/2025 Next Revision Date 4/11/2027